JuliaDSP/MFCC.jl/README.md

 ```julia
 feacalc(wavfile::AbstractString; method=:wav, kwargs...)
 ```
-This function reads an audio file from disk and represents the audio as an `Array`, and then runs the feature extraction.
+This function reads an audio file from disk and represents the audio as a `Matrix`, and then runs the feature extraction.

 The `method` parameter determines what method is used for reading in the audio file:
 - `:wav`: use Julia's native [WAV](https://github.com/dancasimiro/WAV.jl) library to read RIFF/WAVE `.wav` files